Alex-Werner/node-askr/README.md

 ## Current Status

 For now, it only allow a simple server / client communication, with no network mapping and auto discovery but events dispatching and command sending is working.
+Careful if you are using this on an open network, as the keys signature process is not yet done, anyone can access your connected state currently.

 ## Features